 These are the games that I tend to play when I’m in the mood.
 These aren’t necessarily the type of games that I’m interested in creating, but they are games that are important to me or that I grew up with.

 Pokemon was my favorite series for the longest time.
 I started to not play them around Let’s Go Eevee/Pikachu because I felt like the game was losing its challenge.
 But I’ve got over 600 hours in SoulSilver alone.

 Next to Pokemon, I’ve been playing Kingdom Hearts the longest.
-The first game is my favorite, minus the camera terrible system.
-I think it’s partially because it holds the most nostalgia for me, but also, I like the basic mechanics better.
+The first game is my favorite, minus the terrible camera system.
+I think it’s partially because it holds the most nostalgia for me, but I also like the basic mechanics better.
 Once KH started adding in all the gimmicks (god, the amusement park rides), I lost interest in actually playing the game versus just watching someone else play it.
 But still, I love it.

 Animal Crossing: New Horizons